An Awakening

 Click Button

-It would be hard not to be impressed with the artistry and quality of this video.
-Moreover, knowing what a perfectionist she is, I can only imagine the number of takes and the amount of editing that were involved.
+It would be difficult not to be impressed with the artistry and production quality of this video.
+Moreover, sensing what a perfectionist Loren is, I can only imagine the number of takes and the amount of editing that were involved.
 It's a stunning piece of work, and an emphatic stamp on her claim to this song for the rest of time.
+Her natural features are showcased in both ultra adornment and bare essence form, each serving to make a statement, all in the surroundings of a magnificent venue and amongst the grace and elegance of the dancers in the background.

 A Blend of Cultures